solehudin5699/POS-frontend/README.md

 ## Description

-**Citarasa Web** is a web-based point of sale application that sells Indonesian specialties, there are 2 user levels, namely admin and cashier.
+**CitaRasa Web** is a web-based point of sale application that sells Indonesian specialties, there are 2 user levels, namely admin and cashier.
 Cashier can only log in and make transactions according to buyer's order, while admins can register new cashiers or admins through the application.